 45 Clunker of Note: Zero to 180 would like to thank 45Cat’s YankeeDisc for pointing out that Alan Leslie “Fluff” Freeman, MBE and 40-year British disc jockey/radio personality, would enjoy the distinction of having recorded one of Decca’s Worst-Ever Sellers (“and is now, predictably, a rarity and collector’s item“):

 “Madison Time” Alan Freeman 1962

-Did you know: Bill Doggett’s biggest seller would enjoy a resurgence in the Billboard Hot 100 Chart in February and March of 1961 for reasons unknown to the government?
-As it turns out, this was a more contemporary ‘re-boot’ by King that included vocals.
+Did you know: Bill Doggett’s biggest seller would enjoy a resurgence in the Billboard Hot 100 Chart in February and March of 1961 — possibly as a result of King’s contemporary ‘re-boot’ with added vocals.

 A Ha Moment: By the way, I think I just now determined the source of the “4 million” figure, thanks to UK reissue label of note, Ace Records, in the liner notes to their compilation, Honky Tonk!
 The King & Federal R&B Instrumentals:

 “Still, ‘Honky Tonk’ did enough to earn a gold disc for a million sales (a total of 4 million was mentioned by [King’s Detroit branch manager] Jim Wilson, but who knows).”